 These results are consistent with the findings of Li and Middlemiss (2022), who emphasized that cultural intelligence enhances individuals’ adaptability and interpersonal effectiveness across diverse cultural contexts.
 Gandhi and Sankhian (2020) also found that teachers with higher cultural intelligence more easily adapt to new cultural environments and exhibit greater psychological well-being.
 Similarly, Yang and Chang (2022) reported that metacognitive and motivational dimensions of cultural intelligence are strong predictors of psychological well-being.
 Moreover, Schlaegel et al. (2021) demonstrated that cultural intelligence mediates the relationship between personality traits and work-related outcomes, showing incremental validity as a key predictor of performance in multicultural settings.

 Table 9.
-Summary of Sobel test of Mediation
+Summary of the Sobel test of Mediation